Heetp/payjo/Readme.md

  -----------------------------------------------------------------------------------------------------------------------------------------------------

  loginUrls and credentials are stored as an object in lib/getEnvConf.js file.
 Any modification should be made in the aforementioned file.

+ There is an existing issue with the latest gecko driver and mozilla firefox version 51+.
+The tests may run on older versions of firefox/